TritonDataCenter/minecrab/README.md

 image
 with 4 GB of RAM and 131 GB of disk space.

-This instance size is [billed](http://www.joyent.com/products/compute-service/pricing) at $0.128 per hour.
+This virtual machine instance size is [billed](http://www.joyent.com/products/compute-service/pricing) at $0.128 per hour.

 When you run [minecrab-shutdown](#minecrab-shutdown),